SolaceSamples/solace-samples-java-jcsmp/_docs/feature_message-replay.md

 ### Initiating replay

-First, a `ReplayStartLocation` object needs to be created to specify a subset of messages in the replay log, collected for replay.
+First, a `ReplayStartLocation` object needs to be created to specify the desired subset of messages in the replay log.

 There are two options:
 * use `createReplayStartLocationBeginning()` to replay all recorded messages